 “Why does my belly button smell?” – Have you ever asked yourself this question?
 I`m sure you did, at least once, since you are reading this article!

 Stinky/smelly belly button is, in most cases, not a serious health threat but it may point to a certain medical condition.
-More often than not, it can be linked to poor hygiene, but there are cases when the belly button area produces a smelly discharge, poop or fish-like smell, itching or pain. (click here to find out more about belly button pain)
+More often than not, it can be linked to poor hygiene, but there are cases when the belly button area produces a smelly discharge, poop or fish-like smell, itching or pain. (you can clikc here if you havepain around your belly button)

 In the following paragraphs, we are going to cover the most common causes of a smelly belly button, ways to deal with it and a proper way to maintain a healthy belly button hygiene routine.
 But first:

 Belly button, the navel (clinically known as umbilicus), is basically a scar on our abdomen.
 We generally don’t view it as a scar since we`ve had it for as long as we can remember but it is just that – a scar at the attachment of the umbilical cord.

 The navel is so prominent and relatively consistent on the abdomen, it is used to visually separate it into four quadrants: right upper and lower and left upper and lower quadrant. (see abdominal quadrants here)

 To give you a better idea of what goes on in the belly button and why does it sometimes stink, we thought we’d share the results of a research study published on National Geographic Website.

 The main goal of the study was to examine the microbial contents of 60 volunteers’ belly buttons.
 And the results were nothing short of amazing – the scientists discovered a total of 2.368 bacterial species, 1.458 of which may be completely new to science!
 Meaning an average belly button harbored around 67 species!

 Unfortunately the goal of the study was not to answer the question “Why do our belly button smell,” but studies like these help us get a better understanding of ourselves and our bodies.